DeluxeRaph/aqua-hub-v1/README.md

 ```

 Then it swaps through both pools and asserts Aqua USDC balances decrease while the taker receives WETH and HYDX.

-## Important v4 deployment note

-Uniswap v4 hook permissions are encoded in the hook contract address.
-This prototype mines/deploys suitable hook addresses in tests.
-A real deployment still needs address mining so the deployed hook address has the `BEFORE_SWAP_FLAG` bit set.

-## Status

-This is a prototype proving the Aqua-funded v4 pool flow.
-It is not production-ready and still needs deeper security review, deployment scripts, and production liquidity/risk controls before mainnet use.